bbakunowicz/insulo/README.md

     └── ...
 ```

-After provisioning an application with the **Insulo template**, you get an application skeleton with minimal functionality of InsuloJS components.
-Some code parts are commented out with comments like **#Theming(start)** / **#Theming(stop)**.
-In order to use the selected functionality, you will have to delete the comments in between.

 The starting point of the application is *App.js*, where InsuloJS providers are defined.
-Providers' configuration files are located in the config directory, but you can put them in a different location. *Routes.js* contains the configuration of routing including private routes, more information in the section [Authorization](#auth).
+Providers' configuration files are located in the config directory, but you can put them in a different location. *Routes.js* contains the configuration of routing including protected routes, more information in the section [Authorization](#auth).

 # <a id="auth"></a>Authorization

 InsuloJS components do not provide any authentication or authorization mechanisms.
 Instead, insulo-route packet provides an interface for user authorization.
-An example of JWT (bearer tokens) authorization using insulo-route can be found in [menu-with-bearer](https://github.com/bbakunowicz/insulo/tree/main/samples/menu-with-bearer/) example.
+An example of JWT (bearer tokens) authorization using insulo-route can be found in the [menu-with-bearer](https://github.com/bbakunowicz/insulo/tree/main/samples/menu-with-bearer/) example.

 ## How the insulo-route authorization interface works
 * The configuration of insulo-route is located in two configuration files by default: